mlavi/hugo/content/post/ten_steps_from_pets_to_cattle.md

  on a Windows server with IIS web server and MS-SQL database.
 For this exercise, we focus on application infrastructure; a SAN or backup system target is out of scope.

+Throughout this exercise, I will use a mythical, relative value of X as a unit of work and time, my guess is that it is 3 hours.

 # 1: The Monolith in Production #